kean/Pulse/Sources/Pulse/Pulse.docc/Articles/NetworkLogging-Article.md

 }
 ```

-> tip: "Include" and "exclude" patterns support basic wildcards (`*`), but you can also turns them into full-features regex patterns using ``NetworkLogger/Configuration/isRegexEnabled``.
+> tip: "Include" and "exclude" patterns support basic wildcards (`*`), but you can also turns them into full-featured regex patterns using ``NetworkLogger/Configuration/isRegexEnabled``.

 If the built-in configuration options don't cover all of your use-cases, you can set  ``NetworkLogger/Configuration/willHandleEvent`` closure that provides you complete control for filtering out and updating the events.